SanliFaez/OS4Physicists/README.md

 4. reproducibility: documentation for reproducibility (and data storage)
 5. open design and open hardware; prototyping
 6. public engagement: story-telling and presentation; activism and trust in scientists
-7. from science to business: tech transfer (including open strategies), intelectual property and the academic social contract, scipreneurship
+7. from science to business: tech transfer (including open strategies), intellectual property and the academic social contract, scipreneurship
-8. the scientific process (grantwriting, scientific careers, searching for a PhD position, professional and entrepreunial careers)
+8. the scientific process (grantwriting, scientific careers, searching for a PhD position, professional and entrepreneurial careers)

 For details of the topics covered in each lecture, please look at [the Syllabus](Syllabus_202x.md)